Moduli spaces and period mappings of genus one fibered K3 surfaces: Introduction

 The orbifold fundamental groups of the moduli spaces above are related to a certain arithmetic groups, as we now explain.
 Let $H$ denote $H^2(M;\Zb)$ equipped with its intersection form.
 This is an even unimodular lattice of signature $(3,19)$ and these properties characterize $H$ up to (isometric) isomorphism.
+The intersection form extends to $H_\Rb:=H\otimes\Rb$.
 The orthogonal group $\Orth(H)$ is an arithmetic lattice in $\Orth(H_\Rb)$, a Lie group isomorphic to the real semisimple Lie group $\Orth(3,19)$.

 Let $\Mod(M):=\pi_0(\Diff(M))$ be the smooth mapping class group of $M$.
 The action of $\Diff(M)$ on $M$ induces a representation

 whose image, which we will denote by $\G$, is {\it a priori} contained in the index $2$ subgroup $\Orth^+(H)\subset \Orth(H)$ preserving the spinor orientation, but is in fact known to be equal to that group \cite{B}.